 As president of the Acton Institute, Fr.
 Sirico lectures at colleges, universities, and business organizations throughout the U.S. and abroad.
 His writings on religious, political, economic, and social matters are published in a variety of journals, including: the New York Times, the Wall Street Journal, Forbes, the London Financial Times, the Washington Times, the Detroit News, and National Review.
 Fr.
 Sirico is often called upon by members of the broadcast media for statements regarding economics, civil rights, and issues of religious concern, and has provided commentary for CNN, ABC, the BBC, NPR, and CBS' 60 Minutes, among others.

 In April of 1999, Fr.
 Sirico was awarded an honorary doctorate in Christian Ethics from the Franciscan University of Steubenville, and in May of 2001, Universidad Francisco Marroquin awarded him an honorary doctorate in Social Sciences.
 He is a member of the prestigious Mont Pèlerin Society, the American Academy of Religion, and the Philadelphia Society, and is on the Board of Advisors of the Civic Institute in Prague.
 Father Sirico also served on the Michigan Civil Rights Commission from 1994 to 1998.
 His pastoral ministry has included a chaplaincy to AIDS patients at the National Institutes of Health.
-He is also currently serving on the pastoral staff of Sacred Heart of Jesus parish in Grand Rapids, Michigan.
+He is the Pastor of Sacred Heart of Jesus parish in Grand Rapids, Michigan.

 The Acton Institute maintains a vigorous editorial outreach, especially through its president, Rev. Robert A. Sirico.
 This site maintains an archive of many of his essays and reviews.